MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-assessmnt-1methods-properties.md

 Method | Data type | Description
 :---|:---|:---
 [Export secure configuration assessment (OData)](get-assessmnt-secure-cfg.md#1-export-secure-configuration-assessment-odata) | Secure configuration by device collection.
 See: [1.2 Properties (OData)](#12-properties-odata) | Returns a table with an entry for every unique combination of DeviceId, ConfigurationId.
-The data that is collected (for either _OData_ or _via files_) is the current snapshot of the current state, and does not contains historic data.
+The data that is collected (for either _OData_ or _via files_) is the current snapshot of the current state, and does not contain historic data.
 In order to collect historic data, customers must save the data in their own data storages.
 [Export secure configuration assessment (via files)](get-assessmnt-secure-cfg.md#2-export-secure-configuration-assessment-via-files) | secure configuration by device files.
 See: [1.3 Properties (via files)](#13-properties-via-files) | Returns a table with an entry for every unique combination of DeviceId, ConfigurationId.
 This API solution enables pulling larger amounts of data faster and more reliably.
 Therefore, it is recommended for large organizations, with more than 100K devices.
 This API pulls all data in your organization as download files.
 The response contains URLs to download all the data from Azure Storage.
 This API enables you to download all your data from Azure Storage as follows: 1.
 Call the API to get a list of download URLs with all your organization data.
 2. Download all the files using the download URLs and process the data as you like.

 ### 1.2 Properties (OData)

-Property (id) | Data type | Description
+Property (ID) | Data type | Description
 :---|:---|:---
 ConfigurationCategory | string | Category or grouping to which the configuration belongs: Application, OS, Network, Accounts, Security controls
-ConfigurationId | string | Unique identifier for a specific configuration ConfigurationImpact | string | Rated impact of the configuration to the overall configuration score (1-10) ConfigurationName | string | Display name of the configuration ConfigurationSubcategory | string | Subcategory or sub-grouping to which the configuration belongs.
+ConfigurationId | string | Unique identifier for a specific configuration ConfigurationImpact | string | Rated impact of the configuration to the overall configuration score (1-10) ConfigurationName | string | Display name of the configuration ConfigurationSubcategory | string | Subcategory or subgrouping to which the configuration belongs.
 In many cases, this describes specific capabilities or features.
 DeviceId | string | Unique identifier for the device in the service.
 DeviceName | string | Fully qualified domain name (FQDN) of the device.
 IsApplicable | bool | Indicates whether the configuration or policy is applicable